godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

     considered a bad practice, because this blurs the area of responsibility of any given piece of code, making the overall relationship between parts of your game harder to reason about.
-Besides that, one can simply forget that the parent class had some expectations about it's descendants.
+Besides that, one can simply forget that the parent class had some expectations about its descendants.

 if/else/elif
 ~~~~~~~~~~~~